The First Strengthening Families Program

 The first Strengthening Families Program was developed by Karol Kumpfer at the University of Utah and deemed effective by the National Institute of Drug Abuse in the early 1980s.
 The original version was created for children ages 6-11.
 Since that time the Utah Strengthening Families Program has been modified for younger children (ages 3-5) and young teens (ages 13-17).

-Iowa Strengthening Families Program for Parents and Youth 10-14
+Iowa Strengthening Families Program: For Parents and Youth 10-14

-Dissemination of Strengthening Families Program in Washington
+Dissemination of SFP 10-14 in Washington

 WSU then trained over 400 facilitators from 29 Washington Counties.
 We collected program evaluation data from well over 100 programs and over 2000 parents and youth.
-In 2003 an interagency team was formed with representatives of the Division of Alcohol and Substance Abuse (DASA), the Family Policy Council, Community Technology and Economic Development (CTED), the Department of Health, and a number of Educational School Districts.
-In 2004 the Spanish-language version of the program was incorporated nto the dissemination effort.
+In 2003 an interagency team was formed with representatives of the Division of Alcohol and Substance Abuse (DASA), the Family Policy Council, Community Trade and Economic Development (CTED), the Department of Health, and a number of Educational School Districts.
+In 2004 the Spanish-language version of the program was incorporated into the dissemination effort.

-Highlights of SFP with WSU Extension
+Highlights of SFP 10-14 with WSU Extension

 1999

-• WSU Extension educators Drew Betz & Chris Koehler trained by SFP developers (Lee and Virginia Molgaard)
+- WSU Extension educators Drew Betz & Chris Koehler trained by SFP 10-14 developers (Lee and Virginia Molgaard)

 2000